A Regular Epic Final Battle: Part 3

 The park workers and Mr. Maellard erect a memorial statue in honor of Pops and mourn him.
-After seven years of working at the park, Mordecai and Rigby quit their jobs and move on with their lives.
-Mordecai becomes a successful artist, marries a female bat, and has three children with her.
+After six years of working at the park, Mordecai and Rigby quit their jobs and move on with their lives.
+Mordecai becomes a successful artist, marries a female bat named Stef, and has three children with her.
 Rigby and Eileen get married and raise two daughters.
 Muscle Man and Starla move into a better trailer in the park and have many children, who adopt many of his mannerisms (like taking off their shirts and yelling).
 High-Five Ghost and his girlfriend, Celia, become party DJs touring in Prague and later have a son.
 Benson, who has now become the park owner after Mr. Maellard's death, reunites with and marries his girlfriend, Pam (who becomes co-manager alongside her husband), and the two adopt five cats along with Applesauce, Benson's pig.
 Skips continues happily working in the park, but ditches his trademark jeans for jean shorts.
 At their 25th anniversary reunion, the park crew raises a statue of the now-deceased Mr. Maellard next to the one of Pops and take a picture in front of it with their families.
 As the reunion party commences, Mordecai and Rigby (now 54-years-old) reminisce on Pops' sacrifice and how none of them would have been able to lead such beautiful lives without him.
 They decide to play some old arcade games in the shed before saying their catchphrases and laughing about how immature they used to be.
 It is then revealed that Pops is watching his friends in what seems to be an afterlife (presumably Heaven) on a VHS tape labeled "Regular Show".
 He ejects the video and says "Jolly good show".